 Automate Your Test Suite

 Since agile testing is done in parallel to development, automation becomes critical.
-Without it, you’ll find yourself retesting the same functionality three or more times in a sprint or iteration.
+Without it, you’ll find yourself retesting the same functionality repeatedly and falling behind quickly.

 These automated tests can be based on the acceptance criteria in developer stories.
 Create tests that ensure that your product works correctly.
 And look for where there may be gaps in understanding, and therefore a need for additional tests.